agile-learning-institute/mentorHub/specifications/CICD.md

 - Connect the Repo to the Package page
 - Package Access - Make sure repository access is Read-Write or Admin in Package settings
 - Repository Settings, Actions, General, Workflow permissions then select Read and Write

+## AWS Elastic Container Registrey ([ECR](https://aws.amazon.com/ecr/))

+We will need to update all of the CI to leverage ECR in place of the GitHub Container Registry.
+This will be required to address deployment to any of the AWS mangaed container services.